endofzero/Minecraft-Sheller/README.md

 If using [Brownan's Overviewer](http://github.com/brownan/Minecraft-Overviewer) to create Google-like maps of your worlds, be sure you are using the --cachedir=/path/to/dir to change the location of the png files as you will start to take up considerable space since it defaults to save the files inside of the world folder.
-This can make backups that are only 3mb to 99mb files.
+This can grow backups that are only 3mb to 99mb files.
 If you are not cleaning the logs, this will start to consume a considerable amount of hard drive space.